MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

 ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab05/L05_image00.png)

-1. Microsoft Teams chats inside Dynamics365 is now set to Yes, and a new section appears at the bottom of the screen called “Connect chats to Dynamics 365 records”
+1. Microsoft Teams chats inside Dynamics365 is now set to Yes, and a new section appears at the bottom of the screen called “**Connect chats to Dynamics 365 records**”

 ![](./Images/Lab05/L05_image00.png)